Grace Hoskins;The Virtual Chase - Top 30 2017 - shows the new age of virtual reality

-Youth culture and its active participation is a vital ingredient to the success of Auckland Photo Day.
+Youth culture and its active participation is a vital ingredient to the success of Nikon Auckland Photo Day.
 A number of schools over the Auckland region have used this event as a class project, an initiative which has produced inspiring results.
 For school groups wanting to take part read the experience of Wesley below.

 Anyone can pick up a camera and take photographs.
 Young people without the limitations of conventions are eager to shoot the world around them.
 Student groups, introduced to the art form of photography via Auckland Photo Day impressed the festival with their entries.